-4.5 Xgate Vector Base Address Register (XGVBR)
+4.3 Xgate Vector Base Address Register (XGVBR)

 Bit # Access Description 15:1 RW XGVBR, Sets the vector base address that the Xgate RISC Core uses to determine where in the memory map the code and data space is for a specific interrupt is reserved.
+XGVBR can only be changed when XGE is zero.

-XGVBR: FE00h
+Reset Value: XGVBR: FE00h